yemisprojects/eks-infra/README.md

 You can [import](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard) a Kubernetes Cluster Dashboard using this ID: `1860`

-## How to access ArgoCD UI
+## How to access Argo CD UI
-You can use port forwarding to [access ArgoCD UI](https://argo-cd.readthedocs.io/en/stable/getting_started/#3-access-the-argo-cd-api-server) for initial configuration
+You can use port forwarding to [access Argo CD UI](https://argo-cd.readthedocs.io/en/stable/getting_started/#3-access-the-argo-cd-api-server) for initial configuration
 ```sh
 kubectl port-forward svc/argocd-server -n argocd 8083:443
 ```